chrisryan91/JavaScript-Mini-Arcade/README.md

 I needed to make a game from scratch.
 I wanted to challenge myself and use the skills I had already learned on the course to build something from the ground up.
 I didn't want to make something too unique or abstract because if I did run into trouble - which I did - then I could find solutions.
 I wanted to utilize some of the things I have learned like local storage functions and template literals.
 Ultimately however I wanted to make something uncomplicated and user-friendly.

-A Memory Game became my choice because it is familiar to everyone including myself yet was challenging enough to pique my interest.
-I had a few ideas on how to go about but as I built it from the ground-up there was many challenges in the form of bugs which I have mentioned above.
+A Memory Game became my choice because it is familiar to everyone yet was challenging enough to pique my interest.
+I had a few ideas on how to go about but as I built it from the ground-up there were many challenges in the form of bugs which I have mentioned above.
 I wanted too to be able to expand on the game with difficulty levels.

 ### Resourced Content and Media